modern-skirting-boards

 Matching Skirting Board Styles with Interior Design

 Your choice of skirting boards should complement the overall style of your home.
 In modern interiors, less is often more, with clean lines and simple profiles being the go-to choice.
-Square edge and chamfered skirting boards are particularly popular in minimalist and contemporary homes.
+Square edge and chamfered skirting boards are particularly popular profiles in minimalist and contemporary homes.
 These designs provide a streamlined appearance that blends seamlessly with sleek, modern furnishings.

 If your home features more industrial or urban design elements, you might opt for a bolder, deeper skirting board that makes a statement.
 Colour also plays a critical role in creating cohesion.
 While white is the traditional choice, modern interiors may benefit from a contrasting colour that highlights the skirting, or a matching shade that seamlessly blends with the walls.
+Matching skirting boards with other design elements, such as cabinetry or worktops, can create a seamless look in modern interiors.

 Material Options for Modern Skirting Boards